melwyn95/Hackerrank-Problems/README.md

 12. CodeAgon
   1. Back To Origin
   2. MatchStick Warehouse Theif
+13. Rookie Rank 2
+  1. Migratory Birds
+  2. Minimum Absolute Difference in an Array
+  3. Hackerrank in a String

 #####11 / 01 / 2017 : Did not code anything.....
 Feeling exhausted .....
 Hope to have a fresh start tomorrow
 #####12 / 01 / 2017 : Solved Sherlock And The Array (Search) ...
 The mistake in previous solution was recalculating sum of the array O(n)....
 Fixed that be memorising Left sum and Right Sum